 Rust is something that happens to most metal items that I own, especially if it gets It at some point in time.
 Rust isn’t particularly great for your health, so I should clean it as soon as notice its presence.

 Your favorite knife that was left in the sink can show rust spots quickly, the bathtub can rust if not cared for properly and even fabrics that have metal rust stains on them from the transfer of leaking rust can be culprits in your home.

 While rust is always there and is pretty prominent where oxygen, metal, and water are involved, there are ways to naturally clean and get rid of rust, even if the rust has been on the item for a long while.

-I’ve tested some rust removing methods and love the natural ways of removing rust, so I wanted to share with you how you can also save some of your affected rusty items with a little bit of elbow grease and some natural products.
+I’ve tested some rust removing methods and love the natural ways of removing rust, so I wanted to shave with you how you can also save some of your affected rusty items with a little bit of elbow grease and some natural products.